-From this complete list of investigations, OIG-NYPD created a review sample by randomly selecting approximately 20% of discontinued cases in each case type, separated by individual year.20 The sampling protocol is depicted in Table A. The total resulting number of cases for review was approximated.
-Control of the cases were Preliminary Inquiries, approximately were Full Investigations, and approximately were Terrorism Enterprise Investigations.
+From this complete list of investigations, OIG-NYPD created a review sample by randomly selecting approximately 20% of discontinued cases in each case type, separated by individual year.
+The sampling protocol is depicted in Table A. The total resulting number of cases for review was the cases were Preliminary Inquiries, were Full Investigations, and were Terrorism Enterprise Investigations.
 OIG-NYPD's sample included investigations opened between 2004 through 2014.

-TABLE A - CASE SAMPLE
+Table A - Case Sample

 Preliminary Inquiry Full Investigation Terrorism Enterprise Investigation

 Cases Closed Number Selected Cases Closed Number Selected Cases Closed Number Selected

 2010

 2011

 2012

 2013

 2014

 2015